 3D conformal radiation therapy (3D-CRT) is a sophisticated form of external radiation therapy.

-The beams are coming from different locations, and it is therefore less likely that 3D-CRT will damage healthy tissues.
+The beams are coming from different locations, so it is

 There is also a version of IMRT called volumetricmodulated arc therapy (VMAT).
 VMAT allows doctors to deliver radiation doses very quickly, which makes for a faster treatment.

-SRS can take from several minutes to several hours.
-Unlike with other forms of external radiation therapy, doctors only recommend one session of SRS per SRS therapy.
+SRS can take several minutes to several hours.
+Unlike other forms of external radiation therapy, doctors only recommend one session of SRS per SRS therapy.

 Brachytherapy is a type of internal radiation therapy.
 Doctors use it to shrink the tumors in a person’s airways.
 This can help relieve the symptoms of NSCLC.

-With brachytherapy, a doctor will place a small quantity of solid radioactive material near a person’s tumor.
-Doctors can do so with surgery, although they most often use a bronchoscope.
+With brachytherapy, a doctor places a small quantity of solid radioactive material near a person’s tumor.
+Doctors can do so with surgery, although they

-With this flexible tube, doctors can look into a person’s airways using a tiny camera and deposit the radioactive material where needed.
+With a bronchoscope, doctors can look into a person’s airways using a tiny camera and deposit the radioactive material where needed.

-After leaving the radioactive material in the body for some time, doctors will often remove it.
-In some cases, however, doctors use a weaker radioactive source, which can stay in the body indefinitely.
+After leaving the radioactive material in the body for some time, doctors often remove it.
+In some cases, doctors use a weaker radioactive source, which can stay in the body indefinitely.

 Many doctors recommend some form of radiation therapy to treat NSCLC.
-However, the effectiveness of these therapies can depend on the stage of a person’s cancer.
+However, the success rate of radiation therapies can depend on the stage of a person’s cancer.

-Nonetheless, there is evidence that radiation therapy can be an effective treatment for NSCLC.
+Nonetheless, there is evidence that radiation therapy can effectively treat NSCLC.
 A

 A person should consider the different treatment options and their pros and cons with a doctor.

-Like many cancer treatments, radiation therapy can produce side effects.
-To manage these, a person may wish to consider the following techniques:
+Like many cancer treatments, radiation therapy can have side effects.
+To manage side effects, a person may wish to consider the following techniques: